drewloewe/Analyzing-Rhetoric/metaphor.md

 ❓What examples can you think of where “powerful perceptual links” were created with important consequences for multiple groups of people?
 Here is a partial list to get you started:

-* Nazi rhetoric by Hitler, Rosenberg, Goebbels, and others portrayed Jews and othersas “parasites” that poisoned and drained the life out of the “body” of the German nation
+* Nazi rhetoric by Hitler, Rosenberg, Goebbels, and others portrayed Jews and others as “parasites” that poisoned and drained the life out of the “body” of the German nation
 * Communism is a Cancer
 * “Our Friend the Atom”
 * The War on Drugs